Getting your contract reviewed for IR35

-It is important to get your contracts reviewed for IR35 to protect your own interests - namely to avoid the financial impact of IR35.
+It is important to get an IR35 contract review to test your IR35 status and protect your own interests - namely to avoid the financial impact of IR35.

 When should you get the contract reviewed?